 Knott End in Photos

-Knott End has a beautiful seafront promenade, golden sandy beaches and a natural salt marsh/seafront grassland habitat.
+This coastal village has a beautiful seafront promenade and golden sandy beaches.
+The natural salt marsh/seafront grassland habitat.
 It’s a perfect spot for walking and watching wildlife.

 The Coastguard Station overlooks the ferry slipway, and next to it is the seafront cafe.